marty1885/tlgs/README.md

 * Developed for Linux.
 But should work on Windows, OpenBSD, HaikuOS, macOS, etc..
 * Only fetch headers for files it can't index to save bandwith and time
 * Handles all kinds of source encoding
-* Link analysis using the HITS algorithm
+* Link analysis using the SALSA algorithm

 As of now, indexing of news sites, RFCs, documentations are mostly disabled.
 But likely be enabled once I have the mean and resources to scale the setup.